 \subsection{Nuclear contact coefficients}

 Since SRCs appear in the 2BMDs and 2BDFs at large values of $k$, or equivalently small values of $r$, we focus on these $k$ and $r$ regimes.
-Therefore, we expect 2BMDs and 2BDFs to exhibit scaling with $ \tilde{\varphi}^S_{N_1 \, N_2}(k) $ and $ {\varphi}^S_{N_1 \, N_2}(r) $, respectively, when they are calculated using the same potential in a given channel (i.e.\ for the same $ N_1, N_2 $, and $ S $).
+Therefore, 2BMDs and 2BDFs should exhibit scaling with $ \tilde{\varphi}^S_{N_1 \, N_2}(k) $ and $ {\varphi}^S_{N_1 \, N_2}(r) $, respectively, when they are calculated using the same potential in a given channel (i.e.\ for the same $ N_1, N_2 $, and $ S $).
 As a consequence, we can write